 CPA Review Course Costs

 Even before you pay any actual CPA exam fees, you should purchase a CPA review course.
 It is possible to study for the exam without one, but it’s way more difficult and you are way more likely to fail multiple times without a real study guide.

 Trust me.
 It’s not worth it.
 Why would you want to prolong the pain of taking the CPA exam any longer than you have too?
-Do the right thing.
-Get a course that is right for you.
+Do the right thing; get a CPA review course that is right for you.

-Most CPA study courses costs between $1,000 – $3,000.
+Most CPA prep courses cost between $1,000 – $3,000.
 I’ve made a complete list of all the most popular and most useful courses here.
 Check it out before you buy one.

-The first real CPA exam fee is the application fee.
+The first of the CPA exam costs is the application fee.
 This varies by state by is usually between $50 – $200.

 This is the fee that you pay to your state board in order to apply to take the exam.
 It’s only a one time fee, but you might end up paying it more than once if your application is rejected the first time or you let your authorization to test notice (ATT) expire.

 You don’t want either of these things to happen because there’s no sense in paying the application fee twice.
 Follow these steps to make sure your application process goes smoothly the first time.